Global Solutions of the Compressible Euler-Poisson Equations with Large Initial Data of Spherical Symmetry: Introduction

 \begin{enumerate} \item[\rm (i)] Owing to the effect of self-gravitational force for $\kappa=1$, we need condition \eqref{1.16} in \S2 to close the basic energy estimate for $\gamma\in(\frac{2n}{n+2},\frac{2(n-1)}{n}]$, which implies that the initial total mass can not be too large when the total initial-energy is fixed.
 The lower bound condition $\gamma>\frac{2n}{2+n}$ is essentially used when we deal with the gravitational potential.

 \item[\rm (ii)] To obtain the derivative estimate of the density, we use the BD entropy introduced in \cite{BD-2003-CRMASP,BD-2003-CPDE}; also see \cite{BD-2004-CRMASP,BD-2007-JMPA}.
-To close the bound, we need to control the boundary term $\frac{1}{n} p(\rho_0^{\v,b}(b))b^n$ for the approximate initial data; see \eqref{2.54}.
-To solve this problem, we construct the approximate initial data $(\rho_0^{\v,b},\rho_0^{\v,b}u_0^{\v,b})$ so that $\frac{1}{n} p(\rho_0^{\v,b}(b)) b^n$ are uniformly bounded; see \eqref{2.60-1}.
-The details of constructing approximate initial data are given in Appendix A; see Lemmas \ref{lemA.2}--\ref{propA.1}.
+To close the bound, we need to control the boundary term involving $p(\rho_0^{\v,b}(b))b^n$ for the approximate initial data; see \eqref{2.54}.
+To solve this problem, we construct the approximate initial data $(\rho_0^{\v,b},\rho_0^{\v,b}u_0^{\v,b})$ so that $p(\rho_0^{\v,b}(b)) b^n$ are uniformly bounded; see \eqref{2.60-1}.
+The details of constructing the approximate initial data are given in Appendix A; see Lemmas \ref{lemA.2}--\ref{propA.1}.

 \item[\rm (iii)] For the free boundary problem \eqref{2.1}--\eqref{initial} below, a follow-up point is whether the free boundary domain $\Omega_T$ (see \eqref{omega}) will expand to the whole space as $b\rightarrow\infty$; otherwise, it would not be a good approximation to the original Cauchy problem.
-We solve this difficulty by proving that
+We deal with this difficulty by proving that